cduta/connect/README.md

 # Connect

 # Goal of the Game
-Connect all of the parts to form unbroken cycles
+Connect all so there are no open ends

 # Controls
 Movement       : Numpad (12346789) or Arrow Keys